 However, it is important not to confuse shorter‑term cyclical inflation with longer‑term structural factors, which could result from a possible and probable regime change.

 We feel there is a pretty good case to be made for a longer‑term paradigm shift.
-Many, often elderly, commentators (who had experienced the inflation of the ’70s and ’80s) forecasted inflation as a result of money printing by the authorities post-GFC – and were fantastically wrong.
+Many, often elderly commentators (who had experienced the inflation of the 70s and 80s), forecasted inflation as a result of the money printing by the authorities post the GFC; and were fantastically wrong.

-We were also wrong with a short-duration bias in 2010‑11, agreeing with the consensus view, which would have necessitated hikes in interest rates.
-Then we read Richard Koo’s book and have been long duration ever since – up until the recent pandemic crisis hit the markets – as we saw a world trapped in a low interest rate environment (see Inflation: is that it?).
+We were also wrong with a short duration bias in 2010‑11, agreeing with the consensus view, which would have necessitated hikes in interest rates.
+Then we read Richard Koo’s book and have been long duration ever since — up until the recent pandemic crisis hit the markets — as we saw a world trapped in a low interest rate environment (see Inflation: is that it?).

 Back then, most of the money printing was either trapped in the banking system or found its way into financial markets, resulting in asset price inflation but not Main Street inflation.
-This time, it is a little different, so we remain open minded.
-Nowadays, banks are well capitalized and willing and able to lend money (much of it underwritten by the government – or should I say taxpayers!).
+This time, it is a little different, so we remain open‑minded.
+Nowadays, banks are well capitalised, and willing and able to lend money (much of it underwritten by the government, or should I say taxpayers!).
 There has also been fiscal and monetary stimulus on an unprecedented scale.
 Further, there does seem to be genuine demand for corporations to borrow money, in both Europe and America.

 This is where it gets quite nuanced.

-The explosion of corporate borrowing in America is intended to build a safety net/cash buffer.
-Some of the biggest and safest companies are raising longer‑term “bond” money to repay shorter‑term revolving credit lines.
+The explosion of corporate borrowing in America is to build a safety net/cash buffer.
+Some of the biggest and safest companies are raising longer‑term ‘bond’ money to repay shorter‑term revolving credit lines.
 More precarious companies are simply terming out short‑term debt.

 Again, Koo economics suggests this surplus should be captured and spent by the government via fiscal policy.
-Along these lines, there is much discussion on the “velocity” of circulation (i.e., how quickly money turns over in an economy in a given period of time) in the MV=PT monetary equation.2
+Along these lines, there is much discussion on the ‘velocity’ of circulation (how quickly money turns over in an economy in a given period of time) in the MV=PT** monetary equation.

-In theory, the amount of money in the economy multiplied by how fast it turns over is a proxy for aggregate demand.
+In theory, the amount of money in the economy, multiplied by how fast it turns over, is a proxy for aggregate demand.
 Simon Ward believes that velocity has fallen, for a number of structural reasons.
-He argues that the trend decline in broad money velocity reflects a rising wealth-to-income ratio – in other words, money has outpaced nominal gross domestic product (GDP) not because of “hoarding” but because of an additional demand for money due to rising wealth (see his blog: A long‑term perspective on US money and wealth).
+He argues that the trend decline in broad money velocity reflects a rising wealth to income ratio; ie, money has outpaced nominal gross domestic product (GDP) not because of ‘hoarding’ but because of an additional demand for money due to rising wealth (see his blog: A long‑term perspective on US money and wealth).

 The current money supply explosion is massive in a historical context.
-Mr. Ward feels that the velocity decline is unlikely to fall enough to offset the money supply expansion and hence, this could be inflationary.
+Simon feels that the velocity decline is unlikely to fall enough to offset the money supply expansion, and hence this could be inflationary.
 Again, if this is correct, the longevity of this impulse is up for debate.

-Mr. Ward’s longer‑term growth and inflation argument is further supported by some of his economic cycle work (in relation to the inventory, capex and, most pertinently, the housing cycle).
+Simon’s longer‑term growth and inflation argument is further supported by some of his ‘economic cycle’ work (in relation to the inventory, capex and most pertinently, the housing cycle).
 Other commentators dismiss the potential for excess demand out of hand.
 You could argue that it is hard to have excess demand (demand pull inflation) with a massive output gap.
-It is difficult to find businesses that are short of capacity, apart from the short‑term bottlenecks discussed earlier.
+It is hard to find businesses which are short of capacity, apart from the short‑term bottlenecks discussed earlier.

-Thus, on this point – inflation in the longer term – we remain open minded, or at least try to be.
-We have remained very skeptical of other mainstream economic folklore such as the Phillips curve for years now (see Broken curves: are misguided inflation measures leading to policy mistakes?).
+Thus, on this point — inflation in the longer term — we remain open‑minded or at least try to be!
+We have remained very sceptical of other mainstream economic folklore such as the Phillips curve for years now (see Broken curves: are misguided inflation measures leading to policy mistakes?).

-We do have serious concerns about the now-apparent and broadly accepted monetization of fiscal deficits and an emerging Modern Monetary Theory (MMT — or even the Magic Money Tree!) paradigm shift and yield curve control.
+We do have serious concerns about the now apparent and broadly accepted monetisation of fiscal deficits and an emerging Modern Monetary Theory (MMT — or even the Magic Money Tree!) paradigm shift and yield curve control (YCC).
 Complete currency debasement and helicopter money for all could certainly bring excess demand inflation (by closing the output gap).

 Moreover, this could change inflation expectations as well, especially as the credibility of central banks wears thin.
 We have written on this before.
 We expect yet more financial repression with negative real yields all over the developed world.
 Post‑World War II, financial repression was very common in trying to shrink government deficits relative to GDP.

-In our view, this is not an ideal environment for sovereign bond investing, which is why we are now almost fully invested in quality corporate bonds.
-Beware cyclical inflation pops and price volatility for now, but do not confuse that with a paradigm shift – not yet, anyway.
+This is a nastier environment for sovereign bond investing, which is why we are now almost fully invested in quality corporate bonds.
+Beware cyclical inflation pops and price volatility for now but do not confuse that with a paradigm shift, not yet anyway!

-2MV = PT: Fisher Equation, Quantity Theory of Money.
-M = Money supply, V= Velocity of circulation, P = Price level and T = Transactions.
+**MV=PT: Fisher Equation, Quantity Theory of Money.
+M = Money supply, V= Velocity of circulation, P= Price level and T = Transactions.